ldelossa/cilium/Documentation/security/network/encryption-ipsec.rst

                             allocate memory.
    XfrmInNoStates           Bug in the XFRM configuration for decryption.
    XfrmInStateProtoError    There is a key mismatch between nodes.
+   XfrmInStateInvalid       A received packet matched an XFRM state that is
+                            being deleted.
    XfrmInTmplMismatch       Bug in the XFRM configuration for decryption.
    XfrmInNoPols             Bug in the XFRM configuration for decryption.
    XfrmInPolBlock           Explicit drop, not used by Cilium.